Go Suck a Lemon – How to Improve Your Emotional Intelligence

 However after reading the book I understood that whatever happened around me, it was my interpretation of events that created my feelings.
 If I changed my interpretation, then I could turn a negative into a positive, or failure into lessons learned.

-Events and Thoughts and Feelings are Interconnected!
+Events and Thoughts and Feelings are Interconnected

 In Go Suck a Lemon, Michael Cornwall gives several examples that help the reader understand the interplay between events, thoughts and feelings.

-He also links the thought process to our childhood experiences.
-A child who was constantly criticized will grow up with a negative inner talk, which will engender negative feelings.
 A child who had supportive parents, on the other hand, will grow up with a much more compassionate inner monologue, which increases their resilience and their chances of living happier and more fulfilled lives.

 However this does not mean that those who, like me, grew up in abusive or overly critical families are stuck with the same thought processes for the rest of their lives.
 It is never too late to change the way you think.